-Differently from [9], thanks to a new development available in recent versions of the Arduino IDE, ARTe does not require any modification to the official source code of the IDE and can easily be updated and maintained as a third-party plug-in module.
+Differently from Buonocunto et al. (2016), thanks to a new development available in recent versions of the Arduino IDE, ARTe does not require any modification to the official source code of the IDE and can easily be updated and maintained as a third-party plug-in module.